 But this is Samsung and the Gear S2 has the potential to outsell all Android Wear watches.
-We haven't seen anything available for Tizen so far that pushes the boundaries of what smartwatches can be great at – we're thinking of Google's two way translation app, say, or the text based games on the Apple Watch.
-But it's still very early days, so we will only say that if you think apps will be a big part of your smartwatch experience, it might be wise to wait or look elsewhere.
+We haven't seen anything available for Tizen so far that pushes the boundaries of what smartwatches can be great at – we're thinking of standalone options that are genuinely useful.

 Samsung Gear S2: Battery life and charging

-The battery life on the Gear S2 is better than most smartwatches.
-Of course it depends how you use it – whether you go for the always on screen, how much you use apps like S Voice and Maps, etc. But when using the S2 as much as we've used Android Wear watches day to day, Samsung's smartwatch is the one left standing.
+The battery life on the Gear S2 is slightly above what you'd expect for smartwatches - it's still not going to blow you away, but also won't kill you within a day.
+Of course, this also depends how you use it – whether you go for the always on screen, how much you use apps like S Voice and Maps, etc. But when using the S2 as much as we've used Android Wear watches day to day, Samsung's smartwatch is the one left standing.
 The 300mAh battery inside is officially good for three days – we haven't got more than two and a bit days out of it, even without the screen 'always on', but we're sure it can go for longer with lighter use.

 To find out the battery level, you swipe down from the watch face, exactly the same as on Android Wear.
 Especially worth mentioning is the superb Power Saving mode.
 We left the house on 15% battery one morning having forgotten to dock the S2 in its tidy wireless charging dock overnight.
 We popped power saving on and it got us home from work before the Gear conked out.
 This switches the watch face to a simple grayscale screen, disables everything apart from alerts, calls and messages and turns off Wi-Fi.
 In short, it's wonderful and it means you won't be wearing a blank circle on your wrist on your commute home.